-This form must reach The Languages Team, CIE, Syndicate Buildings, Cambridge, by 1 April for the June examination and 1 October for the November examination.
+This form must reach The Languages Group, CIE, Syndicate Buildings, Cambridge, by 1 April for the June examination and 1 October for the November examination.

-GENERAL CERTIFICATE OF EDUCATION A LEVEL
+GENERAL CERTIFICATE OF EDUCATION

+AS and A LEVEL

-NOMINATION OF ORAL EXAMINER IN SPANISH 9719
+NOMINATION OF ORAL EXAMINER IN LANGUAGES (other than English)

-Centre Number

-Centre Name •

-Syllabus Number 9 7 1 9 9 Date June/November 2005 (please delete as appropriate)
+Centre Number Centre Name Language Lev el of Examination AS A Level (please tick one) Syllabus Number Date June/November 2007 (please delete as appropriate)

 (Separate forms should be used for each Examiner.)

-NAME OF EXA MINE ΞR
+NAME OF EXAMINER

-OCCUPAT ION

-QUALIFICAT TIONS 5
+OCCUPATION

+QUALIFICATIONS

-NAMES/CENTRE NI OTHER CENTRES S/HE WILL EXAN NUMBERS OF CA VHIC AND :H Cen tre Name(s)/Number(s) No. of Candidates
+NAMES/CENTRE NUMBERS OF OTHER CENTRES AT WHICH S/HE WILL EXAMINE AND NUMBERS OF CANDIDATES Centre Name(s)/Number(s) No. of Candidates

+Statement to be signed by the person who has made the nomination shown above.

-st of r ny kr nowle dge t he pe erson ade the nomination shown above.
-I have nominated on this form is we work. rell qualified to undertake
+I certify that to the best of my knowledge the person I have nominated on this form is well qualified to undertake the work.
+The nominee has agreed to undertake the work.

+SIGNED \\\\\

-SIGNED SIGNED DATE
+DATE

 OFFICIAL POSITION

+UNIVERSITY of CAMBRIDGE International Examinations